 The Health System's inpatient acute care services provided to Medicare program beneficiaries are paid at prospectively determined rates-per-discharge.
 These rates vary according to a patient classification system that is based on diagnostic, clinical and other factors.
 In addition, inpatient capital costs (depreciation and interest) are reimbursed by Medicare on the basis of a prospectively determined rate per discharge.
 Medicare outpatient services are paid on a prospective payment system.
-Under the system, outpatient services are reimbursed based on a pre-determined amount for each outpatient procedure, subject to various mandated modifications.
+Under this system, outpatient services are reimbursed based on a pre-determined amount for each outpatient procedure, subject to various mandated modifications.
 The Health System is reimbursed during the year for services to Medicare beneficiaries based on varying interim payment methodologies.
 Final settlement is determined after the submission of an annual cost report and subsequent audit of this report by the Medicare fiscal intermediary.

-Certain of the Health System's affiliates qualify as Critical Access Hospitals (CAH), which are reimbursed by Medicare at 101% (subject to sequestration of 2%) of reasonable costs for its inpatient acute, swing bed, and outpatient services, excluding ambulance services and inpatient hospice care.
+Certain of the Health System's affiliates qualify as Critical Access Hospitals (CAH), which are reimbursed by Medicare at 101% of reasonable costs, subject to 2% sequestration, for its inpatient acute, swing bed, and outpatient services, excluding ambulance services and inpatient hospice care.
 They are reimbursed at an interim rate for cost based services with a final settlement determined by the Medicare Cost Report filing.
-Medicare reimburses nursing home and rehabilitation services based on an acuity driven prospective payment system with no retrospective settlement.
+The nursing home and Rehabilitation distinct part units are not impacted by CAH designation.
+Medicare reimburses both services based on an acuity driven prospective payment system with no retrospective settlement.